Star Banc Corporation

-Star Banc Corporation was a Cincinnati, Ohio-based regional bank holding company that acquired Firstar in 1998 and took the Firstar name; the merged bank acquired U.S. Bancorp in 2001 and took the U.S. Bancorp name.
+Star Banc Corporation was a Cincinnati, Ohio-based regional bank holding company that acquired Firstar Corporation in 1998 and took the Firstar name; the merged bank acquired U.S. Bancorp in 2001 and took the U.S. Bancorp name.
 The company can trace its origins back to 1863 when it was first founded as the First National Bank of Cincinnati.

 History

 In Cincinnati, First National Bank of Cincinnati opened for business in 1863 under National Charter #24, the charter that U.S. Bancorp still operates under today.

 In January 1974, to allow the company to expand outside of Cincinnati and to allow it to acquire other banks, the First National Bank of Cincinnati reorganized as a holding company, First National Cincinnati Corporation.

 In July 1988, First National Cincinnati changed the names of all of its 17 subsidiary banks to Star Bank.
 In Columbus, Ohio State Bank was renamed Star Bank Central Ohio.
 The First National Bank of Cincinnati was renamed Star Bank, N.A., Cincinnati.

 To be more consistent with the names of its subsidiary banks, the holding company changed its name to Star Banc Corporation the following year in April 1989.